JRCSTU/CO2MPAS-TA/doc/model.rst

 The efficiency of the drive battery is modeled using the **equivalent-circuit cell model**.
-The drive battery is seen as a set of battery cells with equal characteristics and size, with a certain combinations of cells in series and circuits in parallel.
+The drive battery is seen as a set of battery cells with equal characteristics and size, with a certain combination of cells in series and circuits in parallel.
 Each cell of the battery suffers of a power loss that is proportional to the cell internal resistance R0 and the current flowing through it, that is transformed to heat.
 The performance obtained by the battery is then